-In the Accessibility segment, a new product, a patient lift called the Monarch, was introduced to market in September 2016.
+In the Accessibility segment, a new product, a ceiling lift called the Savaria FL was introduced to market in September 2016.
 Research and development activities continue in Magog, Quebec, to expand this new product line.

 Since September 2016, Savaria is in the S&P/TSX Small Cap Index.